briangathright/hello-xmpp-java/README.md

 Java implementation of Smack 4.1 on Android

-Status: Can send and receive messages from PC, working on making it device to device as well, and need to make message display more than just latest received message.
+Status: Can receive and send messages to other emulators and pc's.
+Will fluff out message printing so it shows more than just last message.